MicrosoftDocs/architecture-center/docs/example-scenario/iot/event-routing-content.md

 ## Potential use cases

-A retail outlet is monitoring the fridges for their frozen food section.
+A retail outlet is monitoring the fridges for their frozen food section:

 - An alert is sent when the temperature of the fridges goes past a pre-determined threshold.
 A routing rule can be created with the threshold rule to send these specific events to an alert system.
 - The data science team is building an anomaly detection model to identify issues with the fridges before any of them breaks down.
 A message routing rule can send all the raw telemetry data to a storage account specifically for the data science team to use for training and modeling.

+This scenario applies to the retail, energy, and environment industries.

 ## Architecture